cskylab/cskylab/cskygen/README.md

 go install .
 ```

-### Create configuration files for a new deployment
+### Creating service and application configuration files from a template

+To create service and application configuration files from a template you must follow two steps:

+1. Prepare the overriding file
+2. Execute cskygen

-#### Prepare the overriding file
+#### 1.- Prepare the overriding file

 - In `tpl_overriding-files` directory create your overriding file (Ex.: `service_name.yaml`) copying contents from `_overriding-model.yaml` file.

 It is highly recommended to name the overriding file, according to the service and destination directory names (Ex. `k8s-mod-n1.yaml`, `k8s-mod-metallb.yaml`...).

-- Go to the directory of the template you want to use, and open the values file `_values-tpl`
+- Go to the directory of the template you want to use, and open the values file `_values-tpl.yaml`
-- Copy the `values to override` section from the file `_values-tpl` into the same section in your overriding file.
+- Copy the `values to override` section from the file `_values-tpl.yaml` into the same section in your overriding file.
 - Change the desired values for your installation.
 - Modify the code commented command `cskygen create` with the appropriate flags: